rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

 ------------------------------------------------------------------------
 1. Leader verifies that coordination is possible through subscription on output (S0004) _coordination is possible_ in all followers.
-There needs to be an per site configuration possibility for each follower whether coordination should proceed regardless if a single follower can’t activate coordination.
+There needs to be a per site configuration possibility for each follower whether coordination should proceed regardless if a single follower can’t activate coordination.
 2. Leader switches to coordinated time plan in its own TLC.